 It is a paradise for people who love the beach, for honeymooners, and for people who like water sports.

 And the next question that appears in your mind is “are the Maldives islands sinking”?

-Well, based on what experts say, it looks like by the end of the 21st century Maldives, together with Fiji, Palau, Riposolomon islands and others 2 will be submerged.
+At the end of the 21st century, Maldives, Fiji, Palau, Riposolomon islands and others will be submerged.

 So, this is why most of the experts say that Maldives disappear by the end of the 21st century.